Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 - In this lab, we will animate the aerobatics sequence that was introduced in lab 2.3 (Regex Aerobatics Show).
 We are going to explain the aerobatics sequence and how to animate it.
 GitHub Copilot will then generate the code for the animation.

+- Open the terminal and navigate to the `WrightBrothersFrontend/` directory.

+    ```bash
+    cd WrightBrothersFrontend/
+    ```

-- Start by running the frontend and backend with the following command.
+- Run the frontend and backend with the following command.
 This command will start the frontend and backend at the same time.

     ```bash
-    cd WrightBrothersFrontend/
     npm run frontend-and-backend
     ```